BytePhoenixCoding/BlockchainTokenSniper/README.md

 ## Versions
 v1.4 is being worked on and will be released on github shortly.
+It is available in the telegram testing group

 # FAQs